troyjmiller/home-config/README.md

 # My Unix/Linux Workspace

 Feel free to pilfer.
 Assumes a `repos/workspace` location for everything.
-If you live dangerously you could do something like this
+If you live dangerously you could do something like this (but make sure you look at the files, even customize them to your own values, before):

 ```bash
 cd ~